Nitriding: Plasma nitriding

 Usually steels are beneficially treated with plasma nitriding.
 This process permits the close control of the nitrided microstructure, allowing nitriding with or without compound layer formation.
 Not only is the performance of metal parts enhanced, but working lifespans also increase, and so do the strain limit and the fatigue strength of the metals being treated.
 For instance, mechanical properties of austenitic stainless steel like resistance to wear can be significantly augmented and the surface hardness of tool steels can be doubled.

 A plasma nitrided part is usually ready for use.
 It calls for no machining, or polishing or any other post-nitriding operations.
 Thus the process is user-friendly, saves energy since it works fastest, and causes little or no distortion.

 This process was invented by Bernhardt Berghaus of Germany who later settled in Zurich to escape Nazi persecution.
 After his death in late 1960s the process was acquired by Klockner group and popularized globally.

-Plasma nitriding is often coupled with physical vapor deposition (PVD) process and labeled Duplex Treatment, with enhanced benefits.
+Plasma nitriding is often coupled with a physical vapor deposition (PVD) process and labeled duplex treatment, with enhanced benefits.
 Many users prefer to have a plasma oxidation step combined at the last phase of processing to produce a smooth jetblack layer of oxides which is resistant to wear and corrosion.

 Since nitrogen ions are made available by ionization, differently from gas or salt bath, plasma nitriding efficiency does not depend on the temperature.
 Plasma nitriding can thus be performed in a broad temperature range, from 260 °C to more than 600 °C. For instance, at moderate temperatures (like 420 °C), stainless steels can be nitrided without the formation of chromium nitride precipitates and hence maintaining their corrosion resistance properties.